 RX Latest Update

-The Lexus RX 450h is priced between Rs 1.25 - 1.28 crore (ex-showroom, New Delhi).
-The 'h' stands for hybrid powertrain.
-In this SUV, power is harnessed from the combination of a 3.5-litre V6 with VVT-i (Variable Valve Timing with intelligence) tech and a 650V A/C permanent magnet synchronous motor.
-The petrol engine alone pumps out 262PS of power and 335Nm of torque.
-The electric motor, on the other hand, generates 68PS of power and 139Nm of torque.
-As a result, the total power output is capped at 313PS/361Nm.
-Transmission duties are handled by an e-CVT (Electronically controlled Continuously Variable Transmission) unit, which is mated to a four-wheel-drive system.
+The 'h' in the name stands for hybrid powertrain.
+In this SUV, power is harnessed from the combination of a 3.5-litre V6 engine with VVT-i (Variable Valve Timing with intelligence) tech and a 650V AC permanent magnet synchronous motor.
+The petrol engine pumps out 262PS of power and 335Nm of torque, while the electric motor generates 68PS and 139Nm.
+The total power output is capped at 313PS/361Nm.
+Transmission duties are handled by an e-CVT (Electronically controlled Continuously Variable Transmission) unit, which is mated to a four-wheel drive system.

 Lexus RX price list (Variants)

 Are you Confused?